 Principles play a critical role in the development of any theory.
 Including economic theory.

-If we want to calculate exactly where the ball will land, we must define all of these principles explicitly and precisely.
+To calculate exactly where the ball will land, we must define these principles explicitly and precisely.

 The same use of principles applies to economic reasoning.